-1. County Board Members and Appointed Officials influencing hiring decisions and vendor selection.
-No County Board Member or Appointed Official shall use his or her position to influence or attempt to influence, in any way, hiring officials to employ particular candidates who have applied for position vacancies or to create employment opportunities specifically for a particular individual.
-No County Board Member or Appointed Official shall use his or her position to influence or attempt to influence, in any way, purchasing officials to select a particular vendor to perform contracted service for the County or to create opportunities to benefit a specific vendor.
-County Board Members or Appointed Officials shall not initiate contact with departments regarding matters related to hiring and purchasing selections.
-County Board Members or Appointed Officials may provide a verbal reference if contacted and requested by a staff member responsible for making the hiring or purchasing selection.
+- D. County Board Members, Appointed Officials, and appointed officials influencing hiring decisions and vendor selection.
+Department Heads Influencing Hiring Decisions or Vendor Selections - 1.
+No County Board Member or appointed official Appointed Official shall use his or her position to influence or attempt to influence, in any way, hiring officials to employ particular candidates who have applied for position vacancies or to create employment opportunities specifically for a particular individual.
+No County Board Member or appointed official Appointed Official shall use his or her position to influence or attempt to influence, in any way, purchasing officials to select a particular vendor to perform contracted service for the County or to create opportunities to benefit a specific vendor.
+County Board Members or appointed officials shall not initiate contact with departments regarding matters related to hiring and purchasing selections.
+County Board Members or appointed officials may provide a verbal reference if contacted and requested by a staff member responsible for making the hiring or purchasing selection.

-County Board Members or Appointed Officials shall not be eligible to participate on a committee or panel charged with making purchasing recommendations/decisions if the member or official, or his or her family member, has a financial interest in the purchasing decision.
+County Board members Members or appointed officials Appointed Officials shall not be eligible to participate on a committee or panel charged with making purchasing recommendations/decisions if the member or official, or his or her family member, has a financial interest in the purchasing decision.

-County Board Members or Appointed Officials shall not be eligible to participate on acommittee or panel charged with making hiring recommendations/decisions if the member or official is the family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.
+County Board members Members or appointed officials Appointed Officials shall not be eligible to participate on acommittee or panel charged with making hiring recommendations/decisions if the member or official is the family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.

-2. Department Heads influencing hiring decisions and vendor selection.
-Department Heads and Supervisors shall not use their positions to influence or attempt to influence, in any way, hiring officials to employ particular candidates who have applied for position vacancies or to create employment opportunities specifically for a particular individual, unless the above-mentioned employee:

-- 1) Is hiring for the department they are assigned to, or - 2) Is part of a hiring panel as requested by a hiring department.
+- 2. Section 3-2.
+Department heads Heads influencing hiring decisions and vendor selection.
+Department heads Heads and supervisors Supervisors shall not use their positions to influence or attempt to influence, in any way, hiring officials to employ particular candidates who have applied for position vacancies or to create employment opportunities specifically for a particular individual, unless the above-mentioned employee: - 1) Is hiring for the department they are assigned to, or - 2) Is part of a hiring panel as requested by a hiring department.

-Department Heads and Supervisors shall not use their positions to influence or attempt to influence purchasing officials to select a particular vendor to perform contracted service for the County or to create opportunities to benefit a specific vendor, unless the above-mentioned employee: seek to influence the selection of a particular vendor or the creation of opportunities to benefit a particular vendor, unless that person:
+Department headsHeads and supervisorsSupervisors shall not use their positions to influence or attempt to influence purchasing officials to select a particular vendor to perform contracted service for the County or to create opportunities to benefit a specific vendor, unless the abovementioned employee: